A Last Minute DIY Valentine Gift You Can Whip Up in 1 Minute!

 On the “Freebies” page, you can see what readers have been winning every month.

-A winner will be chosen at random from those subscribers who enter before midnight tonight, October 4th, by leaving a comment which says, “Color my October!”
+A winner will be chosen at random from those subscribers who enter before midnight tonight, February 3rd, by leaving a comment which says, “Happy Month of Love!”

 For the complete First Friday Freebie rules, click here.